Map-A-Droid/MAD-ATV/README_64bit.md

  - Sometimes there are flashing problems with USB3 ports, try to use a USB2 port
  - Sometimes there are flashing problems from computers with an AMD processor, try flashing from a computer with an Intel processor
  - Sometimes you need to plug in power to the device at the same time you plugin in the USB cable
-   - This is usally to correct low power warnings
+   - This is usually to correct low power warnings

 ### Device not showing up in MADmin -> System -> Auto-Config -> Pending Devices